Bermuda: Geography

 Bermuda is a group of low-forming volcanoes in the Atlantic Ocean, in the west of the Sargasso Sea, roughly 578 nmi east-southeast of Cape Hatteras on the Outer Banks of North Carolina, United States which is the nearest landmass.
 Its next nearest neighbour is Cape Sable Island, Nova Scotia Canada which is 1236 km north of Bermuda.
 It is also located 1750 km south-southwest of Saint Pierre and Miquelon (France), 1759 km north-northeast of Havana, Cuba, 1538 km north of the British Virgin Islands, and 1537.17 km north of San Juan, Puerto Rico.

 The territory consists of 181 islands, with a total area of 53.3 km2.
 The largest island is Main Island (also called Bermuda).
 Eight larger and populated islands are connected by bridges.
 The territory's tallest peak is Town Hill on Main Island at 79 m tall.
 The territory's coastline is 103 km.

-Bermuda gives its name to the Bermuda Triangle, a region of sea in which, according to legend, a number of aircraft and boats have disappeared under unexplained or mysterious circumstances.

 Main sights

 Bermuda's pink sand beaches and clear, cerulean blue ocean waters are popular with tourists.
 A number of Bermuda's hotels are located along the south shore of the island.
 In addition to its beaches, there are a number of sightseeing attractions.
-Historic St. George's is a designated World Heritage Site.
+The historic Town of St. George's is a designated World Heritage Site.
 Scuba divers can explore a number of wrecks and coral reefs in relatively shallow water (typically 30–40 ft in depth), with virtually unlimited visibility.
 A number of nearby reefs are readily accessible from shore by snorkellers, especially at Church Bay.

 Bermuda's most popular visitor attraction is the Royal Naval Dockyard, which includes the National Museum of Bermuda.
-Other attractions include the Bermuda Aquarium, Museum and Zoo, Bermuda Underwater Exploration Institute, the Botanical Gardens and Masterworks Museum of Bermuda Art, lighthouses, and the Crystal Caves with stalactites and underground saltwater pools.
-Somerset Bridge is the world's smallest drawbridge, and Horseshoe Bay and Warwick Long Bay are among the beautiful beaches in Bermuda.
+Other attractions include the Bermuda Aquarium, Museum and Zoo, the Bermuda Underwater Exploration Institute, the Bermuda Botanical Gardens, the Masterworks Museum of Bermuda Art, the Gibbs Hill Lighthouse, and the Crystal Caves with stalactites and underground saltwater pools.
+Somerset Bridge is the world's smallest drawbridge with just a 32-inch gap, and Horseshoe Bay and Warwick Long Bay are among the beautiful beaches in Bermuda.

-Non-residents are prohibited from driving cars on the island.
-Public transport and taxis are available or visitors can rent scooters for use as private transport.
+Non-residents have traditionally been prohibited from driving cars on the island.
+Public transport and taxis are available and visitors can rent scooters (and more latterly small cars) for use as private transport.